 The distinction between serif and slab serif fonts is that the feet or dashes on slab serif fonts are blocky.
 Also, the feet are often larger than what you’ll normally find with serif fonts.

 Slab serif fonts are also popular, but they’re not quite as versatile as serif fonts.
-In general, slab serif fonts are not the best choice for body text as they’re a bit harder to read as compared to serif or sans serif fonts.
+In general, slab serif fonts are not the best choice for body copy as they’re a bit harder to read as compared to serif or sans serif fonts.

 As far as style and mood are concerned, slab serifs are more rugged and less elegant the serif fonts.
 A slab serif typeface also gives off an old style feel.

 Popular Slab Serif Fonts: